binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 2. [ctrl]+[v] a clipboard full of characters in
 3. right click -> Paste

 The following was the strategy that evolved.
 Performance was measured and even with an interval much lower than the 300 milliseconds, the performance impact was negligible.
+As soon as any non white list character(s) was entered, it was immediately deleted within 300 milliseconds.

 `$` references jQuery.

-{title="Validation using white list", linenos=on, lang=JavaScript}
+{title="Validation using white list", linenos=off, lang=JavaScript}
     var userInputValidationIntervalId = 0;

     setupUserInputValidation = function () {